magicpatterns/catalog/README.md

 ## Mirrorful

-Open-source infrastructure to manage your design system.
+Open-source infrastructure to manage your design system at scale.